amelief/PHPAskIt/README.txt

 INTRODUCTION
 ----------------------------------------

-Askably is a question and answer script which incorporates categories and permalinks into your questions page.
+PHPAskIt is a question and answer script which incorporates categories and permalinks into your questions page.
 It is simple to customise and easy to set up, and makes managing your questions and answers so much easier.